 Under Wisconsin law, you may be considered to be operating while under the influence of an intoxicant if you are operating a motor vehicle with a blood alcohol concentration (BAC) of 0.08 percent or more, or are impaired as a result of ingesting controlled substances.

-However, even if your BAC is under 0.08 percent, you may still be considered to be under the influence if police observe your driving to be affected by drugs or alcohol.
+However, even if your BAC is under 0.08 percent, you may still be considered to be under the influence if police observe your driving and judge it to be affected by drugs or alcohol.

-- Second Offense DUI in Wisconsin: Possible jail time (up to 6 months), significant monetary fines of $150 to $1,100, and up to 6 months confinement and surcharges, and mandatory driver’s license revocation for at least 12 months.
+- Second Offense DUI in Wisconsin: Possible jail time (up to 6 months), significant monetary fines of $150–$1,100, surcharges, and driver’s license revocation for at least 12 months.
 Read more.

-- Third Offense DUI in Wisconsin: Possible felony charges.
-Fine or forfeiture ranging from $600-$4,000 and 45 days to 2 year confinement in jail/prison.
+- Third Offense DUI in Wisconsin: Fine or forfeiture ranging from $600–$2,000 and 45-day minimum confinement.
 Read more.

 - Fourth Offense DUI in Wisconsin: Class H felony.
-Automatic $600-minimum fine and automatic 60-day jail sentence.
+Minimum $600 and 60-day jail sentence.
 Maximum penalties are consistent with a Class H felony (fine of up to $10,000 and/or up to six years in prison).
 Updated Dec.
 1, 2018

 - Fifth & Sixth Offense DUI in Wisconsin: Class G felony.
 Minimum, mandatory fine: Not be less than $600 and as much as $25,000.
-Minimum of 6 months in jail, maximum of 10 years in prison, plus other fees and surcharges, 2-3 years driver’s license revocation, 1-3 years required ignition interlock device in vehicle.
+Maximum of 10 years in prison, surcharges, 2–3 years driver’s license revocation.

-Next Steps if You've Been Charged with DUI in Wisconsin
+Next Steps if You've Been Charged with DUI or Operating While Intoxicated in Wisconsin

 Attorney Patrick Stangl explains why you should always seek qualified, experienced legal help when faced with DUI/OWI charges in Wisconsin: